meklenbpo/xml-timesheet/README.md

 # Clock In Clock Out

-Clock-In-Clock-Out is a Python module that enables reading time-sheet data from XML files of pre-defined format (see Source Format below), analyzing it, filtering it by date range and aggregating by date and (optionally) person.
+Clock-In-Clock-Out is a Python module and an application that enables reading time-sheet data from XML files of pre-defined format (see Source Format below), analyzing it, filtering it by date range and aggregating by date and (optionally) person.

 Clock-In-Clock-Out is also available as a CLI tool (see CLI Usage below).